MartinStokroos/TrueRMS/README.md

 Assign the current sample value.
 #
 `void publish(void);`
 Publish the result(s) from the last completed acquisition run.
-The results are in the output variable(s) as defined above.
+The results are in the output variable(s) as defined next.
 #
 The public defined variables are:

-`int instVal` - the value of the last acquired sample `float average` - the average value result
+`int instVal` - the value of the last acquired sample

+`float average` - the average value result

 `bool acquire` -  status bit, TRUE when scan is pending.

 ***

 ### Rms or Rms2